Candice Swanepoel Sizzles In A Skintight Black Swimsuit

 Candice Swanepoel sizzled in an all-black one-piece in a new photo posted to social media this week.
-The stunning snap, which was shared by the official Instagram account of Candice’s swimwear line of Tropic of C on June 11, showed the 31-year-old supermodel as she slipped into a skintight swimsuit from the range to show off her fabulous figure.
+The stunning snap, which was shared by the official Instagram account of Candice’s swimwear line Tropic of C on June 11, showed the 31-year-old supermodel as she slipped into a skintight swimsuit from the range and showed off her fabulous figure.

 The Victoria’s Secret Angel of over a decade proudly flaunted her curves in the natural seaside photo, which showed her as she modeled one of the line’s newest pieces.